-On 30th January, once again, FSL-India’s Centre for Experiential Living, Kundapur conducted a session on Health & Hygiene for adolescents at Shettrakatte, as well as career guidance in the medical field.
+On 3rd July 2018, FSL-India’s Centre for Experiential Living, Shettrakatte conducted a session on Health & Hygiene, as well as stress management in the medical field for adolescents.

 As part of FSL-India’s Outbound program, I am here in Pau, France for a period of 6 months.
 I came here in the beginning of May 2018, and it has been a breathtaking experience ever since.

 In the month of July 2018, FSL-India, Kundapur hosted 3 Long Term Volunteers, i.e. 2 from France and 1 from USA at our Centre for Experiential Living (CEL), Kundapur.

 On Monday, at Kota Padukere, the local fisherman’s community, along with the support of the Bramhavara Forest Department rescued a wounded sea turtle that had lost a flipper.

 Children at the Tent School had the opportunity to mingle with the children attending the government school, as well as the children of relatives from different villages, visiting due to the summer holidays.

 On Monday, at FSL-India’s Centre for Experiential Living (CEL), I went to work.
 Manjesh, FSL-India’s Field Officer was waiting for me and told me to collect mango seedlings in the morning, and put them into nursery bags in the afternoon.
 These are the germinated mango seeds obtained from the fallen fruit lying under the mango trees at CEL.